roguehistory/DIGH-HIST3812/content/en/week/two/instructions.md

 weight: -10
 ---

-I wanted this course to be about exploration and figuring out what this field, Digital History, meant for Byzantine Studies.
+I wanted this course to be about the exploration and understanding of what this field, Digital History, meant for Byzantine Studies.
 As I began building this course in the relatively short span in which I was allotted, I realized I wanted to emulate my supervisor, Dr. Graham's pedagogical approach.
 I want the course to be all about you, and _your_ exploration.
 That's how meaning emerges, right?
 So I've discussed, fiddled, listened to you in the first class and tried to come up with a way for you to set the agenda and still meet the learning goals.
 I hope I succeed and meet your expectations.

 ### Goals for this week